 Next along the coast is the wide expanse of Tyrico Bay, a favourite with families, as is our Las Cuevas, the next beauty along the north coast which was once a Blue Flag certified beach several years running.
 The caves here are part of the attraction; there’s also a car park, changing facilities and snack bar.
 Walk with insect repellant for the sand flies and mosquitoes.

 Other popular northern beaches include Paria Bay, which you can reach by boat or by hiking through the forest from Blanchisseuse, which can be rough (perfect for surfers).
 At the end of the bay, the Marianne River is a popular spot for kayaking.
-Salybia and Sans Souci are also magnets for surfers.
+Salybia and Sans Souci are also magnets for surfers, while you can see giant leatherbacks nest in Grande Rivière.

 In the south, Mayaro (a very long beach that’s usually covered in chip chip — a tiny mollusk that can be cooked) and Quinam are the most frequented, while the west coast boasts warm waters and white sand at Vessigny and Granville, and the coconut-tree lined Manzanilla stretches for miles along the east coast.